kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ## 7.2 Asserting

 When not using automatic rewrite, I prefer the `AreAlike()` over the `AreEquals()`.
-I've come to really appreciate the `AreAlike()` method since it ignores differences in line ending.
+I've come to really appreciate the `AreAlike()` method since it ignores differences in line endings.
 Line endings differ from operating system to operating system, and some tools such as ReSharper seems to have problems when copying from its output window into tests.
 Here the line endings are truncated to `\n`.

-With automatic rewrite, there are no issues with copy-pasting, and thus it is more right to use the AreEqual variant which does not modify the input before comparison.
+With automatic rewrite, there are no issues with copy-pasting, and thus it is safer to use the AreEqual variant which does not modify the input before comparison.

 ## 7.3 Smoother automatic rewrite control

 In the above example, we configure the automatic rewrite editing the code, for the `SetAutomaticTestRewrite()` call.
-This is both very a bit cumbersome, and has the disadvantage, that you may accidentally commit setting automatic rewrite to `true`.
+This is both a bit cumbersome, and has the disadvantage, that you may accidentally commit setting automatic rewrite to `true`.
 A smoother solution is to use an environment variable to turn on/off the automatic rewrites.
 You can then edit this variable through your shell.
-To do this you can configure with the following:
+You can achieve this with the following configuration:

 ```C#
 // requires stateprinter v2.1.xx